befortier/res-bot-ios/ResyPro/Packages/Network/README.md

 # Network

-This package provides a simple abstraction layer for networking in Swift-based apps, including:
+The **Network** package provides a lightweight abstraction over ``URLSession`` and utilities for building HTTP requests.
+It works on both iOS and macOS.

+Included components:

 - `NetworkClient` – the core request interface
 - `NetworkService` – a default implementation